-You can set the size of the output raster directly by editing the values in the Image Rows and Image Columns fields, or indirectly by editing the value in the Cell Size field or the Resolution field.
-You can set Cell Size in units determined by the menu to the right of the Cell Size field and set Resolution in pixels/in, pixels/cm, or pixels/mm as selected from the menu to the right of the Resolution field.
-Values in the Cell Size, Resolution, and Image Row/Column fields are interdependent as determined by the display extents being rendered and the design scale of the layout or group.
+You can set the size of the output raster directly by editing the values in the Image Rows and Image Columns fields, or indirectly by editing the value in the Cell Size field.
+Values in these fields are interdependent as determined by the display extents being rendered.
+Use the Units menu to set the units to use to specify the output cell size.